iai-callgrind/iai-callgrind/README.md

 noisy environments with a precision that is impossible to achieve with wall-clock time based benchmarks.
 At the same time, we want to abstract the complicated parts and repetitive tasks away and provide an easy to use and intuitive api.
-Iai-Callgrind tries to stay out of your way and apply sensible default settings so you can focus more on profiling and your code!
+Iai-Callgrind tries to stay out of your way and applies sensible default settings so you can focus more on profiling and your code!

 ## How far are we?